“A calm, polished and hospitable hotel with a restaurant and spa, set in Hanoi’s charmingly chaotic Old Quarter”

 - Guest Lounge

-Rooms are pleasantly furnished in creams and beiges, with polished dark-wood floors, dark repro furniture, high padded headboards and perhaps an armchair or two.
+The immaculate rooms are pleasantly furnished in creams and beiges, with polished dark-wood floors, dark repro furniture, high padded headboards and perhaps an armchair or two.
 There are touches of Asia in the light fittings and fabrics.

 Black-out drapes and excellent mattresses ensure a great night’s sleep.
 The ensuites (most with walk-in showers; some with tubs) are spotless, and staff provide a turn-down service.
 Splash out on a suite for free laundry and a complimentary minibar, plus chocolates and snacks.